 Because my kimono, well... it’s not a kimono but a haori.
 Haori?
 You might ask...
 Let’s take a closer look together.

 A haori (羽織) is a traditional jacket characterized by a loose cut.
 The word haori comes from the verb haoru, which means to put on a robe, coat, or jacket.
 This Japanese garment is therefore worn over another piece of clothing it covers; it can be compared to a jacket or cardigan worn in the West.
-It differs greatly from the kimono, which is a complete outfit (which could be compared to wearing a dress in the West).
-Moreover, the kimono is worn with a belt, which secures it on the body, whereas the haori is worn without a belt or ties since it can be worn open.
-The most traditional ones may have a slight fastening system sewn directly onto the jacket, called a haorihimo.
-These cords allow fastening the panels on the jacket’s lapels.
-Nowadays, belts worn over the haori are also found; this is a very contemporary way to wear it.
+It is very different from the kimono, which is a complete outfit (which you could compare to wearing a dress in the West).
+Also, the kimono is worn with a belt, which keeps it in place on the body, whereas the haori is worn without a belt or ties since it can be worn open.
+The most traditional ones may have a small sewn-in fastening system called a haorihimo.
+These cords allow the panels to be secured to the jacket’s lapels.
+Nowadays, you can also find belts to wear over the haori; this is a very contemporary way to wear it.

-In Japan, traditionally, the haori is used for protection against the cold, for ceremonial purposes, for belonging (samurai/clan), religious (priest), and increasingly simply for fashion because they are very beautiful (notably vintage haoris which are very popular among stylish young people).
+In Japan, traditionally, the haori is used for warmth, ceremonial purposes, to show belonging (samurai/clan), religious reasons (priests), and increasingly simply for fashion because they are very beautiful (especially vintage haoris, which are very popular among stylish young people).

-The origin of the haori is not entirely certain, but it is thought to have been born in the Sengoku period (around the 16th century), worn by Japanese warriors over their combat armor to protect against the cold.
-A few years later, this traditional garment became popular among women, especially geisha.
+The origin of the haori is not entirely certain, but it is believed to have originated during the Sengoku period (around the 16th century), worn by Japanese warriors over their combat armor to protect against the cold.
+A few years later, this traditional garment became popular among women, especially geishas.
 They wore it over their elegant kimonos.

 Over time, the haori became more common and was worn by everyone from craftsmen to university professors.
-They often bear family crests, clan/artisan brotherhood emblems, but also patched with sashiko embroidery because a haori is precious and kept for many years in poor families (or even passed down from generation to generation; the sashiko embroidery making it even more precious over the years).
-Today men still wear a traditional black haori at Shinto weddings, and the haori is fully part of the attire of Shinto priests; finally, embroidered vintage silk haoris are highly sought after by fashion lovers who want to add style.
+They often bore family crests, clan or artisan guild symbols, and were sometimes patched with sashiko embroidery because a haori was precious and kept for many years in poor families (sometimes passed down through generations; the sashiko embroidery making it even more valuable over time).
+Today, men still wear a traditional black haori at Shinto weddings, and the haori is an integral part of Shinto priests’ attire; finally, embroidered vintage silk haoris are highly sought after by fashion lovers who want to add style.

 Haori patched with sashiko embroidery